{{article.title}}

 24. Endesabats: study and monitoring of bats at Endesa hydroelectric facilities.
 (Since 2013).
 Expanding knowledge of chiropteran (bat) species inhabiting the tunnels and galleries of hydroelectric plants.
 The project involves testing new survey and tracking technologies, alongside the identification and prioritisation of conservation measures.
 (Catalonia, Andalusia, Extremadura, and Galicia)

-27. Adaptation of anti-climbing structures in the Sierra de Aracena y Picos de Aroche Natural Park (since 2024).
+25. Adaptation of anti-climbing structures in the Sierra de Aracena y Picos de Aroche Natural Park (since 2024).
 Conservation of bats and nocturnal raptors through the modification of anti-climbing devices on distribution grid pylons, to serve as roosting sites for target species.
+(Andalucía)

-31. 'The bee's corner': monitoring of physicochemical parameters in Endesa apiaries (since 2023).
+28. 'The bee's corner': monitoring of physicochemical parameters in Endesa apiaries (since 2023).
 Monitoring of four hives across two apiaries located at the Las Corchas (Seville) and Minglanilla II (Cuenca) solar photovoltaic plants.
 The study examines the relationship between colony health parameters and both internal conditions (temperature, humidity) and external factors (food availability).
-(Andalusia, Castilla–La Mancha)
+(Andalucía, Castilla–La Mancha)

-32. Biodiversity study at the Minglanilla I and II solar photovoltaic plants (since 2023).
-Monitoring of 15 sampling points using camera traps, bioacoustic recordings, transects, and colour traps (chromatic traps) to identify local flora and fauna and determine key biodiversity indicators (Castilla–La Mancha)
+29. Biodiversity study at the Minglanilla I and II solar photovoltaic plants (since 2023).
+Monitoring of 15 sampling points using camera traps, bioacoustic recordings, transects, and sticky colour traps to identify local flora and fauna and determine key biodiversity indicators (Castilla–La Mancha)

-35. Agri-environmental measures for the conservation of steppe birds at the Valdecaballeros Solar Phtovoltaic Plant (since 2021).
+34. Agri-environmental measures for the conservation of steppe birds at the Valdecaballeros Solar Photovoltaic Plant (since 2021).
 Sowing of cereals and legumes to create new habitats for steppe birds.
 Cereal crops provide an ideal mosaic for the shelter, breeding, and foraging of these species.
 (Extremadura)